bhickey333/pour-decisions/README.md

 Pour Decisions is a bourbon recommendation chatbot with a persona: **Higgins**, a dry-witted, encyclopedic bourbon butler modeled after Alfred Pennyworth — serious, quietly funny, never snobby.
 He knows every bottle in the database, remembers what you've tried, and reasons across your flavor preferences to return ranked, explained recommendations.

 This is not a search interface with filters.
-It is a multi-turn conversational agent with structured context injection, a curated knowledge base, and stateful user preferences — all operating within a strict domain scope (Kentucky bourbon only).
+It is a multi-turn conversational agent with structured context injection, a curated knowledge base, and stateful user preferences — all operating within a strict domain scope (Kentucky Bourbon only).

 ---